code-cracker/code-cracker/README.md

 defined ready as:

 1. Have most of the scenarios/test cases defined on the issue on Github
+2. If it has an analyzer than the warning level of the analyzer must be in the issue's description (`Information`, `Warning`, or `Error`)
+3. If it has a code fix than the category should be in the issue's description.
+Which categories we are going to support is not clear at this moment so this point is not active at the moment and we are always using `Syntax`.
-2. Have some of the maintainers verify it (cannot be the same one who wrote the issue and/or test cases)
+4. Have some of the maintainers verify it (cannot be the same one who wrote the issue and/or test cases)

 The first one is important so we have clearly defined what we will build.
-The second one is important so we don't go on building something that will not be usable, will hurt users, or will be a waste of effort.
+The last one is important so we don't go on building something that will not be usable, will hurt users, or will be a waste of effort.

 View examples at issues [#7](https://github.com/code-cracker/code-cracker/issues/7) and [#10](https://github.com/code-cracker/code-cracker/issues/10).

+#### Warning levels are:

+1. **Info**: Just an alternative way (ex: replacing for with foreach).
+Clearly a matter of opinition.
+All options are correct.
+2. **Warning**: Code that could/should be improved.
+It is a code smell and most likely is wrong, but there are situations where the pattern is acceptable or desired.
+3. **Error**: Clearly a mistake (ex: throwing ArgumentException with an non-existent parameter).
+There is no situation where this code could be correct.
+There are no differences of opinion.

 ### Start working